mihirnk/robot-ci/README.md

 ### 1. Connect to your Raspberry Pi
 1. Check if your RPi is Broadcasting an Access Point
-    - Turn on your RPi
+    - Connect the RPi to a power source and allow it to boot fully.
     - Scan for available WiFi networks and look for your RPi's SSID
     - Attempt to connect via ssh
     ```